kev-nat/Fleetelligence/README.md

 - Open the bedrock_utils.py file and the following function:
   - valid_prompt

-  Hint: categorize the user prompt
+  Note: categorize the user prompt

 ## Troubleshooting